phylum-dev/cli/extensions/poetry/README.md

   meet the required project thresholds, the command will exit with the error code 127.
-- If the analysis is waiting for Phylum to process one or more of the submitted packages, the command will exit with the error code 126.
+- If the analysis is waiting for Phylum to process one or more of the submitted packages, the command will exit with the error code 126 and the changes will _not_ be applied.
 - Commands that modify neither `pyproject.toml` nor `poetry.lock` will be passed through to `poetry` directly.